Jump To Section

 What Are Mice Eating in My Pantry?

-Mice are tiny creatures that have made their way into homes since time began, looking to share food from humans.
-They will eat just about anything and will likely leave a mark on their path.
-What’s in your New Jersey home that’s so enticing to these furry pests, and what are mice eating in your pantry?
+Since the beginning of time, mice have made their way into homes looking to steal food from humans.
+These creatures will consume just about anything, but they do enjoy certain things more than others.
+So, what’s in your New Jersey home that’s so enticing to these furry pests, and what are mice eating in your pantry?

 Most mice are only 3 to 4 inches long.
-So, their nests are just as much about safety as shelter.
-Several families of mice can often be seen sharing one lage nest together to provide this safety.
+Being as small as they are, mice build nests for protection from larger animals and shelter from the elements.
+Several families of mice can often be seen sharing one large nest together to provide this safety.

 Like most rodents, mice burrow underground to build nests.
-Dense brush piles, hay, or leaf piles can also make for a great nest with the comfort they need.
+Dense brush, hay, or leaf piles can also make for a great nest to provide the comfort they need.
 They are efficient housekeepers and create separate chambers for food storage.

 There’s a Mouse in the House